 Projects must be available for site visits during nesting season.

 Projects will be required to provide mid-term reports halfway during the nesting season and a final report after completion of the nesting season.

 Proposals will be accepted for a maximum of US $10,000 per year (for up to 3 years).
 2-3 projects will be selected for funding.

 Proposals will be accepted in English or Spanish (Spanish pre-proposal available below).

 Non-profit conservation organizations are eligible; this opportunity is not open for individuals or scientific research.

 Projects must focus on protecting significant turtle nesting beaches in developing countries.
-Projects focusing on scientific research, initial beach surveys, outreach programs, and bycatch projects will not be considered.
+Projects focusing on scientific research, initial beach surveys, education or outreach programs, and bycatch projects will not be considered.

 Priority will be given to projects conserving critically endangered sea turtle species (hawksbills and Kemp’s ridleys) but endangered sea turtle species will also be considered (green turtles), as well as the critically endangered Eastern Pacific leatherback population.

 Priority will be given to new projects and those that are not currently receiving significant financial support from outside sources.

 Current Billion Baby Turtles partners are eligible but grants would only fund expansion of current work or new nesting areas.